Tasik Cermin (Mirror Lake) In Ipoh

 You don’t need to pay entrance fees for kids under 90cm or disabled members of your group.

-What To Do In Ipoh Mirror Lake
+What To Do At Mirror Lake

 When we went, parts of the park still look unfinished.
 The attraction map on the brochures suggests that there is more to come.